Alistair31/Portfolio-Project/README.md

 A prototype has been already developped by the firm, it give us a better idea of what they want and also the frontend style.

 We try to find similar application or website to see what was already done and briefly study their impact on users.
-At the first glance, there are several examples of apps that aims to help the victims and to protect them.
+At the first glance, there are several examples of apps that aims to help the victims and to protect them but few are focused on harassment at school.

 We then discuss about what technology would be the best to use and what type of database management system to put our application on, based on an expectation of number of people that would have a account on it.